Arduino Sleep Modes and How to use them to Save the Power

 • Connecting Wires

 To learn more about using DHT11 with Arduino, follow the link.
-Here we are using USB Ammeter to measure the voltage consumed by Arduino in sleep mode.
+Here we are using a USB Ammeter to measure the voltage consumed by Arduino in sleep mode.
+We'll use a USB Ammeter to measure actual Arduino sleep mode power consumption in our weather station project.

 Specification: